JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 Question 10:

-What should you insert into the function so that the created user object contains the name
+What should you insert into the function so that the created user object contains the name and age properties?

 function createUser(name, age) {